Tom DeLonge: 2005–2008: Angels & Airwaves

+2008–2015: Blink-182 reunion and further Angels & Airwaves releases

 DeLonge would reunite with Blink-182 near the end of 2008.
 At this time, Barker had recently survived a private plane crash, in which four others were killed.
 DeLonge's realization of Barker's near death incident was the catalyst for DeLonge desire to be included in the band's reformation.
 DeLonge found out via the TV news at an airport while waiting to board a flight; within minutes, he was crying in his seat.
 "I thought he was going to die", says DeLonge, who quickly reached out to his former bandmate, mailing him a letter and photograph.
 "Instantly after the plane crash, I was like, 'Hey, I want to play music with him again'".
 DeLonge was the first to approach the subject of reuniting, and Blink-182 announced their reunion, a new album, and a reunion tour in February 2009 at the 51st Annual Grammy Awards.
 Blink-182 embarked on a reunion tour of North America from July to October 2009, supported by Weezer and Fall Out Boy.
 The tour was successful, selling out amphitheaters nationwide: "I was completely blown away and dumbfounded by how big that reunion tour was. [...]
 We were very fortunate, very blessed", DeLonge later said.
 "And truthfully, that's why we continued, because we were so blown away.
 We were like, "Wow, we got to suck this up and start acting like adults because this is beautiful'".